alex-raw/cqp-scripts/README.md

 All other scripts work independently with plain text input usually expected to be tab or space delimited.

+Scripts with the prefix `mini` are debloated clones with hardcoded default behaviour.

 ## One-Liners

 #### Corpus token number